 Breastfeeding in this case is impossible, unless only one breast has

 Treatment and Advice

 • Massage the breast to bring the nipple out (used for flat nipples) Nipple massage just before nursing, can also help make flat nipples more erect for breastfeeding.

 • Shape the nipple and breast with the hand.
 If Mom cups her breasts in a C hold and then gently presses towards her chest wall, the nipple should protrude more.

 • Pumped nipples: A breast pump can be used to pull the nipple erect, just before a breastfeeding session.

-stretching is also sometimes done during pregnancy, to stretch the nipple out before baby arrives.
+• A little nipple stretcher device called the Niplette (Avent), is made especially for the purpose of stretching out the nipple.
+Nipple stretching is done during pregnancy, to stretch the nipple out before the baby arrives.

 • Nipple enlargement: Doctors can now loosen adhesion's of the nipple to fix inverted nipples.

 • As a last resort, if your baby struggles to breastfeed on only one of your breasts, you can continue to breastfeed from just one breast.
 If your baby struggles to breastfeed from both breasts, you can start pumping exclusively.

 Please read more about breastfeeding from one breast and exclusive pumping.